wdporter/i-am-that-vuepress/37-beyond-pain-and-pleasure-there-is-bliss/readme.md

 **Q:**&ensp;How do you come to know a state of pure being which is neither conscious nor unconscious?
 All knowledge is in consciousness only.
 There may be such a state as the abeyance of the mind.
 Does consciousness then appear as the witness?

 **M:**&ensp;The witness only registers events.
-In the abeyance of the mind, even the sense ‘I am’ dissolves.
-There is no ‘I am’ without the mind.
+In the abeyance of the mind, even the sense “I Am” dissolves.
+There is no “I Am” without the mind.

-**Q:**&ensp;“Without the mind” means ‘without thoughts’.
-‘I am’ as a thought subsides.
-‘I am’ as the sense of being remains.
+**Q:**&ensp;“Without the mind” means “without thoughts”.
+“I Am” as a thought subsides.
+“I Am” as the sense of being remains.

 **M:**&ensp;All experience subsides with the mind.
 Without the mind there can be no experiencer or experience.

 **Q:**&ensp;Does not the witness remain?

 **M:**&ensp;The witness merely registers the presence or absence of experience.
-It is not an experience by itself, but it becomes an experience when the thought ‘I am the witness’ arises.
+It is not an experience by itself, but it becomes an experience when the thought “I am the witness” arises.

 **Q:**&ensp;All I know is that sometimes the mind works and sometimes it stops.
 The experience of mental silence I call the abeyance of the mind.